 If consent is withdrawn, you will have to take the necessary steps to assess, and if appropriate to delete and erase any personal information you may have on the individual.
 This is because in certain circumstances individuals will have the right to have their personal data permanently erased also known as the right to be forgotten.
 A full explanation of this including obligations and exemptions is available on the ICO’s website.

-UKCP does not a have a policy on this, but generally records should not be kept for longer than is necessary.
+UKCP is not able to provide a policy on this for our members because everyone’s circumstances will be different, but generally records should not be kept for longer than is necessary.

 As previously, individuals will still be able to request copies of all of the data you hold on them via a subject access request.
 If you want to refuse a request, you must demonstrate that you have met the criteria for doing so.

 Currently, you can charge £10 to the individual making a subject access request.
 Under the new GDPR, this has been scrapped.

 The timescale for responding to a subject access request has been reduced from 40 calendar days to one calendar month.
 In exceptional circumstances, this period can be extended but you must explain from the outset why.

 - Review your current processes, and the wordings in your contracts about how you handle individuals’ personal data

 - Carry out an exercise to see where you keep the information on clients’ personal data and consider whether you need to store it in a more secure manner.

 - Consider whether you actually need some of the personal information you currently have and collect from your clients

 - The ICO website and Checklist is a great start to assess how you store information currently and what you might need to do to comply with the new GDPR.